 German-Turkish relations have been souring for over a year, particularly since the coup attempt and with the arrests that followed.

 The countries also have tangled over Turkey blocking German lawmakers’ visits to German troops serving in the campaign against the Islamic State group at two Turkish air bases and over authorities’ refusal to allow rallies by Turkish government politicians in Germany.
 The latter spat prompted Erdogan to accuse Germany of “committing Nazi practices.”

-On Thursday, the German government increased pressure on Turkey after the jailing of a human rights activist, telling all citizens traveling there to exercise caution and threatening to withhold backing for German investments in Turkey.
+In July, Germany’s foreign minister advised all citizens traveling to Turkey to exercise caution and threatened to withhold backing for German investments in Turkey.

 Merkel said during an appearance in Nuremberg on Friday that recent events mean her government “may perhaps have to reconsider further” its policy toward Turkey, news agency dpa reported.
 She reiterated that talks on widening a customs agreement between Turkey and the European Union aren’t possible “under these circumstances.”